Matthew’s Talks at Bookbanks

 Bookbanks breaks cycles of poverty by sharing stories and writing fairer futures.

 Over 3% of UK individuals are using food banks.
-Meanwhile more than 1 in 12 UK children do not own a single book of their own, and a DWP study shows that being read to at the age of 5 is “an important protective factor against poverty at the age of 30.”
+Meanwhile more than 1 in 10 UK children do not own a single book of their own, and a DWP study shows that being read to at the age of 5 is an important protective factor against poverty at the age of 30.

-Bookbanks will distribute 25 copies of the author’s book to food bank guests at each Matthew’s Talks event, to enable and increase book ownership.
+Bookbanks distributes 25 copies of the author’s book to food bank guests at each Matthew’s Talks event, to enable and increase book ownership.

 Reading passages aloud will increase accessibility, engaging more food bank guests.